eduger007/simple-demo/README.md

-# simple-demo
+# Simple Example Respository
-This is a simple repository for training
+This is a Simple Example Repository